CASFRI/PostgreSQL-Table-Translation-Framework/README.md

   * **Namespace -** All helper function names must be prefixed with "TT_".
 This is necessary to create a restricted namespace for helper functions so that no standard PostgreSQL functions (which do not necessarily comply to the following conventions) can be used.
 This prefix must not be used when referring to the function in the translation file.
   * **Parameter Types -** All helper functions (validation and translation) must accept only text parameters (the engine converts everything to text before calling the function).
 This greatly simplifies the development of helper functions and the parsing and validation of translation files.
   * **Variable number of parameters -** Helper functions should NOT be implemented as VARIADIC functions accepting an arbitrary number of parameters.
 If an arbitrary number of parameters must be supported, it should be implemented as a list of text values separated by a comma.
 This is to avoid the hurdle of finding, when validating the translation file, if the function exists in the PostgreSQL catalog.
+Note that when passing arguments from the translation table to the helper functions, the engine strips the '{}' from any argument lists.
+So helper functions of this type need only process the comma separated list of values.
   * **Default value -** Helper functions should NOT use DEFAULT parameter values.
 The catalog needs to contain explicit helper function signatures for all functions it could receive.
 If signatures with default parameter are required, a separate function signature should be created as a wrapper around the function supporting all the parameters.
 This is to avoid the hurdle of finding, when validating the translation file, if the function exists in the PostgreSQL catalog.
   * **Polymorphic translation functions -** If a translation helper function must be written to return different types (e.g. int and text), as many different functions with corresponding names must be written (e.g. TT_CopyInt() and TT_CopyText()).
 The use of the generic "any" PostgreSQL type is forbidden.
 This ensures that the engine can explicitly know that the translation function returns the correct type.
   * **Error handling -** All helper functions (validation and translation) must raise an exception when parameters other than the source value are NULL or of an invalid type.
 This is to avoid badly written translation files.
 All helper functions (validation and translation) should handle any source data values (always passed as text) without failing.
 This is to avoid crashing of the engine when translating big source files.
   * **Return value -** 1) Validation functions must always return a boolean.
 They must handle NULL and empty values and in those cases return the appropriate boolean value.
 Error codes are provided in the translation file when source values do not fulfill the validation test.
 2) Translation functions must return a specific type.
 For now only "int", "numeric", "text", "boolean" and "geometry" are supported.
-If any error happen diring translation, the translation function must return NULL and the engine will translate to the generic "TRANSLATION_ERROR" (-3333) code.
+If any errors happen diring translation, the translation function must return NULL and the engine will translate to the generic "TRANSLATION_ERROR" (-3333) code.

 If you think some of your custom helper functions could be of general interest to other users of the framework, you can submit them to the project team.
 They could be integrated in the helper funciton file.

-# Known issues
-1. Single quotes in the translation file are not yet allowed.

 # Credit
 **Pierre Racine** - Center for forest research, University Laval.